psmd-iberutaru/OpihiExarata/docs/source/user/index.rst

 :ref:`user-command-line`.

 See :ref:`user-manual-mode` or :ref:`user-automatic-mode` for usage instructions depending on the desired mode of operation.
+Both of these have some technical jargon better described in :ref:`user-system-framework`.
 See :ref:`user-configuration` for available configuration options for both modes.
 If you are having trouble, see :ref:`user-troubleshooting` for information and possible solutions.
 If you believe you found an issue or bug with the software, please report it to the appropriate IRTF staff member(s).

 If you used the Opihi telescope or the OpihiExarata software, please acknowledge your usage in any projects or publications; see